Zhengyu-Huang/Cost-accuracy-trade-off/README.md

 Raw datasets, trained checkpoints, and intermediate result archives are not stored in this repository.
 The Darcy and Navier–Stokes datasets can be generated with the supplied classical solvers; the vehicle workflow uses surface data derived from [DrivAerNet++](https://github.com/Mohamedelrefaie/DrivAerNet), which must be obtained separately under the dataset's terms.

-The current drivers evaluate the classical and neural methods on nonidentical sets drawn from the same benchmark distributions.
-Smaller evaluation sets are used for the classical methods because these simulations are substantially more expensive and exhibit less sample-to-sample variability in the present experiments:

-- **Darcy flow:** the finite-element sweep uses the final 10 samples, whereas the neural operator sweeps use the final 100 samples.
-- **Navier–Stokes flow:** the spectral sweep uses the first 10 trajectories, whereas the neural-operator sweep uses the final 100 trajectories.
-- **Vehicle aerodynamics:** the neural operator uses 512 test geometries, whereas the OpenFOAM averages use six selected geometries covering the three body styles because geometry-specific reference simulations are expensive.

 ## Citation

 If you use this repository, please cite the accompanying manuscript: